miaslls/Paralife/Projeto_01/Projeto_01_story.md

 (Roll the dice for results)

-If you decided to find the murderer as your previous choice, you will have a +1 bonus to your roll.
+If you chose persuasion as one of your attributes, you will have a +(persuasion) bonus to your roll.
 If you roll 1, 2, or 3, you will not be able to persuade the servant into explosing their motives.
 If you roll 4, 5, or 6, you will discover the reason behind your spouse's murder.